 There are also allowances for children living with the taxpayer, of CZK 15,204 (€591, US$690) for one child, CZK 19,904 (€774, US$902) for the second and CZK 24,204 (€942, US$1,097) for subsequent children.

-Taxable Income for residents and non-residents in CZK are as follows (in both Euros (€) and US Dollars (US$)):
+Taxable income for residents and non-residents in CZK is as follows (in both Euros (€) and US Dollars (US$)):

 - 0 CZK – CZK 141,764 (€5,520, US$6,428) monthly: 15.0%